ugmurthy/docs/docs/index.md

-# Project documentation

-This site documents most project in my [GitHub repository](https://github.com/ugmurthy)

-## DeepLearning

-## p5.js examples
+## p5.js
+**p5.js** is a javascript library to make coding accessible for artists, designers, educators and beginners.

-### Tutorial
+### p5.js Tutorial
-  This Tutorial on p5.js will be based on **short code** snippets with explanations in the comments section of the code.
+  This tutorial is an attempt to give a quick inroduction to **p5.js** and consists of **short code** snippets with explanations in the comments section of the code.
-  The basic idea is to get you started quickly.

   The Tutorial assumes you have installed or have access to the necessary p5.js files.
-Visit [p5.js](https://p5js.org/) for details
+Visit [p5.js](https://p5js.org/) in case you need installation details.

   if you do not want to install p5.js but want to quickly try things our then here is an [online editor/previewer](http://alpha.editor.p5js.org/).